john-science/john-science.github.io/_posts/2018-08-30-git-cleanup.md

 #  i.e. Sort all the files in a local Git repo by the date of their    #
 #       last commit.                                                   #
 #                                                                      #
-#  WARNING: This script will be slow for very large repos.             #
+#  WARNING: This script will be slow for large repos.                  #
 ########################################################################

 # set file paths